Andreas Babler: Political positions

 Babler has described himself as a Marxist, but has said that he did not stand for concepts such as expropriations and a dictatorship of the proletariat.
+He has been described as a left-wing populist.
 He had previously ruled out a coalition government with ÖVP, but backtracked in 2024.
-He is a former member of the SPÖ's Marxist–Leninist Stamokap wing, and was criticised in the run-up to the 2023 SPÖ congress for a video in which he had described the European Union (EU) as "the most aggressive foreign policy alliance that ever existed" and "worse than Nato", adding the EU was as an "imperialist project with a few social standards".
+He is a former member of the SPÖ's Marxist–Leninist "Stamokap" wing, and was criticised in the run-up to the 2023 SPÖ congress for a video in which he had described the European Union (EU) as "the most aggressive foreign policy alliance that ever existed" and "worse than NATO", adding the EU was as an "imperialist" project with a few social standards".
 Babler said he did not advocate an Austrian exit from the EU but was in favour of a socially minded reform of the European treaties.

+As SPÖ leader, Babler has advocated a 32-hour workweek with full wage compensation, inheritance and wealth taxes, cannabis legalisation, free public transport for low-income people, free lunches in schools and kindergartens, energy price caps, and stronger grassroots democracy within the SPÖ.
+He has also supported lower barriers to Austrian citizenship and expanded voting rights for foreigners.
+On defence policy, Babler opposes NATO membership for Austria and criticised Austrian cooperation with NATO initiatives.
+Although he previously advocated abolishing compulsory military service, by 2023 he stated that he supported conscription.

-Babler has been described as being a left-wing populist.
-Early in his tenure as leader in June 2023, Babler welcomed further arms deliveries from the European Union to Ukraine, with Jacobin noting his moderation in governing compared to his leadership campaign.
-Der Standard said he had changed since the 2024 national elections: "When he appears before the press these days, he speaks calmly, much more slowly than before, with few emotions, no more open talk of class warfare.
-The new SPÖ leader now uses words like 'constructive' and speaks of a coalition that 'must be defined from the center.
+Early in his tenure as leader in June 2023, Babler welcomed further arms deliveries from the European Union to Ukraine.
+Media noted his moderation in governing compared to his leadership campaign.

+Personal life

+In 1997, Babler met his future wife Karin Blum, a native of Vorarlberg who became the first Socialist chairperson in the history of the Austrian Students' Association (ÖH) in Innsbruck in 2005.
+She later became chairwoman of the SPÖ Traiskirchen city party and a municipal councillor there.
+They married in 2009 and have one daughter.